Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Appendix

 \section{Appendix}

 In Section~\ref{sec:pert-model}, we discuss additional properties of the isotropic perturbation model.
 Section~\ref{sec:proofs} contains the proofs.
 Section~\ref{sec:altway} discusses how to form robust confidence intervals if the data analyst trusts one of the estimators $\hat \theta^k$ more than others.
+Section~\ref{sec:add_simulations} presents additional simulation results.

-\section{Properties of the isotropic perturbation model}
+\section{Properties of The Isotropic Perturbation Model}

 Recall that conditionally on $\xi$, the data $(D_i)_{1\le i \le n}$ are drawn i.i.d.\ from the perturbed distribution $\mathbb{P}^\xi(D = \bullet)$, where $\xi$ is an unobserved random variable.
 Note that an estimator $\hat \theta = \hat \theta(D_1,\ldots,D_n)$ for some parameter $\theta^0(\mathbb{P})$ now has two sources of uncertainty: the uncertainty due to sampling and the uncertainty due to the random perturbation.